imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 This architecture treats the user's Source Code as the ultimate source of truth for logic, while using the Visual ASTs as the source of truth for UI state and interaction.

 **Key Features:**
+- **Project-First Architecture**: Hierarchical organization with projects containing multiple components, enabling complex multi-component applications
+- **Direct State Access Pattern**: Eliminates infinite loops by accessing state directly instead of using getter functions
+- **Modular Store Architecture**: Zustand slices for better maintainability and scalability across component, AST, render, config, and UI actions
 - Advanced drill-down selection system for overlapping elements (Shift+click)
-- Comprehensive debug logging for selection state tracking
+- Comprehensive debug logging for selection state tracking and component data availability
 - Context isolation fixes for iframe-to-parent window store access
 - Enhanced visual feedback with live element highlighting
 - Improved documentation with JSDoc comments throughout the codebase